rosklyar/card-assigner/README.md

 Service that assigns a card to the user.

-System has configuration that consists of album, sets, and cards.
+System has configuration that consists of album, sets and cards.
 Album contains sets.
 Sets contain cards.

 Example: